 And so on.

-With Shift of Attentional Focus, on the other hand, you constantly move your thoughts back to the conversation.
+But if you use the Shift of Attentional Focus technique, you constantly move your thoughts back to the conversation.

 Let’s REALLY focus on what she just said.
 What questions might we come up with to move the conversation forward?

 - Is she jet-lagged?

 - How many friends did she go with?

 You don’t have to fire off all these questions.
 The idea is to give the other person your full attention and let your natural curiosity come up with things to ask.
 You can then choose which questions would be most suitable for the conversation.